2023 Belgian Darts Open

-The 2023 Belgian Darts Open, known as the 2023 Blåkläder Belgian Darts Open for sponshorship reasons, was a professional darts tournament that took place at the Oktoberhallen in Wieze, Belgium from 5–7 May 2023.
+The 2023 Belgian Darts Open, known as the 2023 Blåkläder Belgian Darts Open for sponsorship reasons, was a professional darts tournament that took place at the Oktoberhallen in Wieze, Belgium from 5–7 May 2023.
 It was the seventh of thirteen European Tour events on the 2023 PDC Pro Tour.
 It featured a field of 48 players and £175,000 in prize money, with £30,000 going to the winner.

 Dave Chisnall was the defending champion, defeating Andrew Gilding 8–6 in the 2022 final, but he was defeated 6–4 to Josh Rock in the third round.

 Michael van Gerwen won his first European Tour title of 2023 by defeating Luke Humphries 8–6 in the final.

 Prize money

 The prize money was increased for the first time in 4 years for all European Tours: